 I found copies of the last time Amtrak printed them, and they are available for you to print out or store on a device.
 Even though they are over a decade old, they still offer plenty of history of the communities the train services during your adventure.

 Information about each route

-The white buttons take you to the posts I wrote about each train, while the blue buttons direct you to the Amtrak page for that train.
-Over the next few months, all the blue buttons will turn white.
-My post often answers the questions new Amtrak riders are looking for in their research with a few of my tips based on my experience with these trains, including route-specific tips if I have any.
+The goal is over the next year, or so all the blue buttons will turn white.
+My post often answers the questions new Amtrak riders are looking for, often based on questions I had when I started.
+So these articles are based on my experience with these trains, including route-specific tips if I have any.

 Amtrak Long-distance train basics

-There are a few things that all long-distance trains have in common; all of them offer coach class and sleeping accommodations, but for the Palmetto.
+There are a few things that all long-distance trains have in common; all of them offer coach class and sleeping accommodations, but for the Palmetto, which is not an overnight train.
 All of the long-distance trains have a café car and complimentary dining for sleeping car passengers.

 Amtrak route guides and more

 The Auto Train runs from the greater Washington DC and Orlando areas, and this train allows you to bring your car along with you on the train.